Louisana Fraternal Order Of Police Foundation

 How does Louisana Fraternal Order Of Police Foundation spend its money?

 Louisana Fraternal Order Of Police Foundation directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Louisana Fraternal Order Of Police Foundation tax-deductible?